SureDeveloping/Boardgame-Bar-Bonn/README.md

 Images used are from the site https://www.freepik.com/

 ### Wireframe
 At the beginning I had planned a website with 5 pages: Home, News, Menu and Contact and an additional "thanks page" as response for the contact form.
 But I realized that this is too much for a first project.
 Therefore the news page will come later in the first update.
-News are still on a section on the landing page to serve the need to provide News of the Bar to the visiter.
+News are still shown on the landing page to serve the need to provide News of the Bar to the visiter.

 I also planned the website with too many pictures and detailed information.
 Therefore the Homepage has been redesigned.
 The menu page stayed almost the same.
 There i did not to a new wireframe for that page.